BenMcLean/Voxel2Pixel/BenVoxel/README.md

 The idea is to sacrifice processing speed to get a very small memory storage size for the actual geometry while keeping the implementation relatively simple and also allowing for extensive metadata to be optionally included.

 There will be no license requirements restricting usage, but this format is designed for small voxel models intended for video games, animations or other entertainment, artistic or aesthetic use cases, so its design might not be ideal for unrelated academic, scientific, medical, industrial or military applications.
 Also, be aware that none of this has been engineered to provide security features (such as anti-cheat, checksums or length constraints for overflow protection) so use at your own risk.

-## JSON format
+## File Format Overview
 The BenVoxel standard describes two inter-related file formats.
-One is a binary format with the extension `.ben` and the other is a JSON format (recommended extension `.ben.json`) designed to contain all of the same information as the binary format but with the metadata kept human-readable.
+One is a binary format with the extension `.BEN` and the other is a JSON format (recommended extension `.ben.json`) designed to contain all of the same information as the binary format but with the metadata kept human-readable.
 The JSON format uses Z85 encoding for the geometry data.
 A game developer might keep their voxel models in the JSON format during development but automatically convert to the binary format (potentially stripping out metadata) as part of their release pipeline.

+## Common Elements

+### Coordinates
+BenVoxel format adopts the MagicaVoxel Z+up right-handed 3D coordinate system where: X+ is right/east (width), Y+ is forward/north (depth), and Z+ is up (height).

+### Special Keys
+The empty string key has special meaning in several contexts:
+- In models: Indicates the default model
+- In palettes: Indicates the default palette
+- In points: Specifies the model origin
+- In properties: Specifies the voxel scale

+### Format Conversion
+When converting between JSON and binary formats:

+1. Keys
+   - JSON keys map directly to KeyString fields in binary format
+   - Empty string keys retain their special meanings across formats

+2. Geometry Data
+   - Binary: Direct octree bytes
+   - JSON: Z85-encoded octree bytes

+## Implementation Requirements

+1. Format Conversion
+   - Implementations must preserve all data during binary-JSON conversion
+   - Missing optional fields should be omitted rather than included as null
+   - Empty string keys must retain their special meaning

+2. Validation
+   - Size constraints are mandatory for compatibility
+   - Out-of-bounds voxels may be discarded during reading as an implementation detail
+   - Files containing out-of-bounds voxels should still be readable if otherwise valid

+## JSON Format
 ### Schema
 A JSON schema for documentation purposes only (not providing validation for security) is included in the file `benvoxel.schema.json`.
 All the elements and attributes in the JSON format correspond directly to chunks or fields in the binary format.

+### Structure
+The JSON format maps to binary chunks as follows:
+- Root object -> BENV chunk
+- metadata objects -> DATA chunk
+- models objects -> MODL chunks
+- properties objects -> PROP chunk
+- points objects -> PT3D chunk
+- palettes objects -> PALC chunk
+- geometry objects -> SVOG chunk

 ### Versioning
 Both the binary and JSON formats include version information.
 In the binary format, this is a field in the `BENV` chunk.
 In the JSON format, it's in a root key called "version".
 The version should be compared alphanumerically as a string, with higher values indicating newer versions.

 Implementations should rely on the Version attribute/field within the file for determining BenVoxel format feature support, not the schema version.

-## Binary format
+## Binary Format
-The BenVoxel binary format is based in concept on the Resource Interchange File Format (RIFF) introduced by Microsoft and IBM in 1991.
-This type of file is divided into chunks.
-### Type definitions
+### Type Definitions
 All types are little-endian.
-### Coordinates
-BenVoxel format adopts the MagicaVoxel Z+up right-handed 3D coordinate system where: X+ is right/east (width), Y+ is forward/north (depth), and Z+ is up (height).

 ### Strings
 Three string types are used:
 - `FourCC`: 4 byte ASCII chunk identifiers.
 - `KeyString`: Starts with one unsigned byte for length, followed by a UTF-8 string of that length.
 - `ValueString`: Starts with an unsigned 32-bit integer for length, followed by a UTF-8 string of that length.

 ### Chunks
 All chunks have:
 - 4 bytes: an ASCII identifier for this chunk (examples are "`FMT `" and "`DATA`"; note the space in "`FMT `").
 - 4 bytes: an unsigned 32-bit integer with the length of this chunk (except this field itself and the chunk identifier).
 - variable-sized field: the chunk data itself, of the size given in the previous field.
-- a pad byte, if the chunk's length is not even.
-This maintains 16-bit alignment, following the convention established by the RIFF format.
-While less crucial for modern systems, this is maintained for historical reasons and potential performance benefits on some architectures.

 This applies to ***all*** chunks, so this information won't be repeated in the individual chunk type descriptions.

 #### `BENV` chunk (Root)
 BenVoxel binary files start with a `BENV` chunk which contains the entire file and corresponds to the root element in the JSON format.
 It contains:
 - `Version`: One `KeyString` for version information.
 Higher alphanumeric comparison indicates higher version.